The make-shift rafts, hand-built boats, and in one case a

 Cuba, and to their family members who had stayed in Cuba.
 The information was scarce and difficult to

-validate, but officially the returning person is only incarcerated if they
+validate, but officially, the returning person is only incarcerated if they

-and ‘blacklist’ that person preventing him or her from obtaining employment or
+committed a crime before fleeing Cuba.
+However, the option for the officials to declare the returnee a traitor and ‘blacklist’ that person, preventing him or her from obtaining employment or

-other services is a very real threat.
+other services, is a very real threat.

 captured, either on the ocean or on land, the official policy is to return the